GH-GAMES/RHI_API_Tools/Docs/Instructions_EN.md

   <img src="../Images/RHI_API_Tools_PLUGIN_CONTENT.png" width="512"/>
 </p>

-1. Inside the plugin you will find a `Content` folder that includes:
+1. Inside the plugin, there is a `Content` folder containing:

-   - A map where you can run a debug interface
+   - A sample map with a debug interface
-   - A UI widget that clearly shows all plugin features
+   - A widget demonstrating all plugin functions

 <p align="center">
   <img src="../Images/RHI_API_Tools_INSIDE_CONTENT.png" width="512"/>
 </p>

-These files are accessible directly from the Unreal Engine 5.4 editor through the plugin folder.
-You may also copy or move them to your own project if desired.
+These files are accessible directly in the UE 5.4 editor via the plugin folder.
+You can also copy them into your project if desired.

-2. The interface itself is quite simple and demonstrates each function of the plugin:
+2. The plugin interface is intuitive and showcases all features:

 <p align="center">
   <img src="../Images/INTERFACE_EXAMPLE.png" width="900"/>
 </p>

-3. Inside the widget, there is not only the main logic for the interface and plugin functions, but also a separate Event Graph where all the plugin nodes are placed:
+3. All plugin nodes are placed in the widget's Event Graph:

 <p align="center">
   <img src="../Images/BLUEPRINT_EXAMPLES.png" width="512"/>